array415/forgetMeNot/README.md

-# forgetMeNot
+# forgetMeNot...

 forgetMeNot is my project one.
 I wanted to create a way for people who have a loved one who is currently dealing with dementia to share memories that might be lost to the disease.

-# Technologies Used
+# Technologies Used...

 Bootstrap/swatch, Jquery, HTML, Javascript, CSS, Passport, Cookie-Parser, Express, Express-Session, Mongoose, Mongodb

-# Existing Features
+# Existing Features...

 Existing features are very limited.